-As far back as 2004 staff at LGC Group became convinced in 2004–2005 that Gyrolab technology could fulfil two critical requirements in their work — small sample volumes and high throughput.
+As far back as 2004 staff at LGC Group became convinced that Gyrolab® technology could fulfill two critical requirements in their work — small sample volumes and high throughput.
 Having acquired their first instrument in 2007, LGC became the first CRO to establish a GLP-validated method on Gyrolab platform.
-Rachel Green, Operations Director at LGC Group, explains: “Being able to run immunoassays at a nanoliter scale is a real asset especially in pre-clinical studies, where sample volumes are limited, making Gyrolab system the platform of choice.
-The other deciding factor was the high throughput of the system, which has significantly increased our productivity.”
+Rachel Green, Operations Director at LGC, explains: “Being able to run immunoassays at a nanoliter scale was a real asset, especially in pre-clinical studies where sample volumes are limited, making Gyrolab system the platform of choice.
+The other deciding factor was the high throughput of the system, which significantly increased our productivity.”

 LGC main focus is on supporting clinical studies but have seen the advantages of using Gyrolab in pre-clinical studies.
 One project offered a real challenge — providing bioanalytical support for a 26-week toxicology study on a novel monoclonal antibody after the in-life phase had started.
-The Gyrolab system was used to develop a method with a broad dynamic range in just four days, completed validation in less than two weeks, and delivered all the QC’d data for more than 5000 samples on time.
+Gyrolab system was used to develop a method with a broad dynamic range in just four days, completed validation in less than two weeks, and delivered all the QC’d data for more than 5000 samples on time.
 More recently, two ongoing projects have encountered technical hurdles when run on other immunoassay platforms, and moving to Gyrolab system has resulted in more promising results.
 Andrew adds that Gyrolab system runs immunoassays in a different way compared to the standard sandwich assay.
 “Replacing periods of passive binding with short incubations and nanofluidics changes the paradigm of how the assays are working.
 Assays that don't work in a standard format can work in Gyrolab system, which has helped in a number of cases where ELISA has failed.
 Transferring to Gyrolab system can lead to a step change in performance.”

-Backed by high performance technology, LGC Group takes pride in being able to offer their customers high levels of technical expertise, commitment and responsiveness.
+Backed by high performance technology, LGC Group takes pride in being able to offer their customers high levels of technical expertise, commitment, and responsiveness.
 Rachel adds, "A key part of being able to deliver is our supplier relationship.
 One of the major factors in choosing Gyrolab technology was the fact that we enjoy working with Gyros Protein Technologies, and we have developed a strong partnership with them over the years.”
 Andrew adds that, “The staff at Gyros Protein Technologies are great at reacting to client needs, both for instrument support and technical aspects of assay development.
 Having access to a third party that can look at things from a different angle is very valuable.”

-Rachel sees the advantages for utilising Gyros technology through much of the biopharma development pipeline.
+Rachel sees the benefits for utilizing Gyrolab technology through much of the biopharma development pipeline.
 “The Gyrolab platform already plays a significant role in early discovery and development of biological drugs.
 The platform’s ability to run generic assays is invaluable when a drug candidate is being selected from a panel of monoclonal antibodies.
 The system plays a major role in the biosimilars market, where the clinical trial designs involve large sample numbers and short reporting timelines.
-High throughput of the Gyros platform together with our experience, gives our customers confidence that LGC can support the analytical demands of phase II and phase III studies.
+The high throughput of Gyrolab system together with our experience, gives our customers confidence that LGC can support the analytical demands of phase II and phase III studies.”

 You can find out more at LGCgroup.com/DDS